-I wanted to adapt my usual recipe to make it more like Polish pork goulash.
+I wanted to adapt my usual recipe to make it more like Polish pork goulash or gulasz.
 The paprika we’ve bought in Poznań has been darker and spicier (not smoked), so that took care of part of it.
 I also (as the name implies) used pork, the most typical Polish protein, rather than beef.

 As I’ve started doing lately with soups, etc., I browned all of the ingredients, not just the meat.
 I think it adds to the flavor.

 The final difference is that I served this goulash over potato pancakes; in the past, I’ve usually used noodles.

 Another typically Polish way to serve goulash would be over buckwheat kasha (toasted groats).
 I like to cook buckwheat in stock (chicken, beef, or even vegetable broth) to give it a little more flavor.

 I hope you enjoy this Polish Pork Goulash as much as we do!